secicciari/final_project/README.md

 ### Questions we hope to answer
 - What combination(s) of weather features (temperature, air pressure, precipitation, humidity) will lead to the best wines by variety (according to Wine Enthusiast ratings)?
 - Which areas are best for growing each type of wine?

-### Communication protocols
-Our main communication tool is Slack.
-We also exchanged phone numbers and emails.
-We're using a [Trello board](https://trello.com/b/GN9969Z9/green-team-final-project) to track our deliverables and outstanding questions.

 ### Draft Presentation
 [Google slides presentation](https://docs.google.com/presentation/d/1iJc0YSuN67khUssQ01zkHyiPY-Uq6k2cHVeM4RxGUvQ/edit?usp=sharing)